A Healthy Liver: Your Anti-Aging Tool!

 If the evening news makes you anxious, like it does me, turn the TV off.

 Poor time management can cause a lot of stress.
 Plan ahead so you aren't always running late and don't overextend

 Reorganize your to-do list.
 If you’ve got too much on

 your plate, drop tasks that aren’t truly necessary to the bottom of the list or eliminate them entirely.

 - Make sure you are happy in your career.
 Is it time for a change?
 Many people are stressed because they aren't happy going to work at a job that they don't enjoy.

 If you have a hobby or passion you would like to turn into

 a business you can work from home or elsewhere, start researching and go for it.
-I did just that, and this website is the result!

 - You can’t prevent or change stressors such as the death of a loved one, a serious illness, or a national